-Nearly every independent school offers a broad range of sport, musical and creative co-curricular pursuits.
+Teamwork, leadership and service… Nearly every independent school offers a broad range of sport, musical and creative co-curricular pursuits.
 However, not all pupils are talented ball-players or gifted violinists – a range of opportunities to suit the entire cohort is needed.
 Enrichment options offered by a school can be an excellent base from which to teach lifelong soft skills, especially those of teamwork, leadership, character development and values.

 At Pangbourne, the co-curricular offering is built around reflecting the values and ethos of the school, providing a range of opportunities for all, and giving pupils the chance to learn a set of useful skills.